Radon Implicit Field Transform (RIFT): Learning Scenes from Radar Signals: Methods and Experimental Setup

 \section{Methods and Experimental Setup}

 In this section, we present the relevant details of the GRT, the design of RIFT, and the error metrics we customize for radar data modality.

-Overall, The INR from RIFT takes as input the location in the scene and returns the complex reflectivity of the scene at that point.
+The INR from RIFT takes as input the location in the scene and returns the complex reflectivity of the scene at that point.
 Upon receiving the reflectivity estimate from the INR, the GRT directly produces the radar signal at different viewpoints.
-The predicted signal is compared to the ground truth, and automatic differentiation with gradient descent accumulates gradients to update the estimation of the scene.
+The predicted signal is compared to the signal corresponding to the ground truth scene (referred to as "\textit{true signal}" in this work), and automatic differentiation with gradient descent accumulates gradients to update the estimation of the scene.